tmkim/dank_bank/DEVLOG.md

             -> rename to ItemImages
             ++ updated view to accept bulk image upload (list of dicts) ++ successfully create item-image associations when creating a new item!
+            ** restructured images to use item_id as foreign key instead of using assoc table

-    Next we want to make sure our details are grabbing the correct images and displaying them
+    Next we want to make sure our details are grabbing the correct images and displaying them ++ items are currently fetching appropriate images by item_id ~~ working on displaying images properly in carousel ?? not sure why but my frontend isn't loading -- changing port to 4000 made things load but wasn't retrieving anything from my backend? (items list was empty)

+    Will look into what's going on with my port and frontend tomorrow.

-    Finally we want to make sure that we can update our images -- Update modal should pull the appropriate images and allow for change in name/desc -- Want to modify create modal to allow for name but prepop with filename
+    LATER: we want to make sure that we can update our images -- Update modal should pull the appropriate images and allow for change in name/desc -- Want to modify create modal to allow for name but prepop with filename